harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 ## Background

-You have just started at a new company called CoachConnect, it's your first day and you have been given a project to work on called CoachIncomeCalculator.
+Welcome to your new job at CoachConnect :) It's your first day and you have been given a project to work on called CoachIncomeCalculator.

 ### CoachConnect (CC)

 CoachConnect is a platform for coaches and their clients to connect.
 Clients will book in their coaches for paid bookings, charged at 30 minute increments.

 CoachConnect takes a fixed % fee from all payments of 13.5% for every dollar earned after $1,000.